 For shackle sizes not shown in federal specification RR-C-271, the OEM's listed nominal dimensions will be used.
 Remove hooks from service when wear exceeds 10% of OEM's nominal dimensions.
+10% Wear Reduction Shackle bows Remove from service when wear exceeds 10% of nominal dimensions

-Areas to Inspect II - Threaded Shanks
+Hardware Damage Areas to Inspect II

 Threaded shanks must be inspected carefully before use or load testing.

 When using gear with threaded shanks such as eyebolts, hoist rings, etc., inspect the shank carefully for bends, twists, or damaged threads.

-Moving Parts
+Hardware Damage Moving Parts

 Some hardware has moving parts such as hoist rings and turnbuckles.
 Ensure that all moving parts move freely.